GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Preliminary

 \subsection{Cluster-batched Training}

 We study a new training strategy, namely cluster-batched gradient descent, to address the challenge of redundant neighbor embedding computation under the mini-batch strategy.
 This training strategy was first used by the Cluster-GCN~\cite{ClusterGCN} algorithm and shows superior performance to mini-batch in some applications.
-This method can maximize per-batch neighborhood sharing by taking the advantage of community detection (graph clustering) algorithms.
+This method can maximize per-batch neighborhood sharing by taking advantage of community detection (graph clustering) algorithms.

-Cluster-batch first partitions a big graph into a set of smaller clusters.
-Then, it generates a batch of data either based on one cluster or a combination of multiple clusters.
+Cluster-batch first partitions a big graph into a set of smaller clusters and then generates a batch of data either based on one cluster or a combination of multiple clusters.
 Similar to mini-batch, cluster-batch also performs localized graph convolutions.
-However, cluster-batch restricts the neighbors of a target node into only one cluster, which is equivalent to conducting a globalized convolution on a cluster of nodes.
+However, cluster-batch restricts the neighbors of a target node into only one cluster, which is equivalent to conducting a full graph convolution on a cluster of nodes.
 Typically, cluster-batch generates clusters by using a community detection algorithm based on maximizing intra-community edges and minimizing inter-community connections~\cite{louvain}.
-Note that community detection can run either offline or at runtime, based on the requirements.
-Moreover, cluster sizes are often irregular, leading to varied batch sizes.
+Note that community detection can run either beforehand or at runtime, based on the requirements.
+Moreover, cluster sizes are often irregular, resulting in varied batch sizes.
+It needs to be noted that differing from the cluster-batch in Cluster-GCN, our cluster-batch optionally allows for target nodes to access boundary neighbors outside the clusters.
+In the supplementary material, Figure~\ref{fig:batchexample} illustrates an example for cluster-batched computation and Table~\ref{tbl:comparison} compares the pros and cons of the three training strategies, implying the necessity to design a new GNN learning system that enables the exploration of different training strategies and a solution to address the limitations of existing architectures.

-As shown in Algorithm~\ref{alg:cbgnn}, function ${N}_K(\cdots)$ is used to collect $K$-\textit{hop} boundary neighbors and the corresponding edges.
-In case $P=1, \gamma=1$ runs MPGNN with a full-size training strategy.
-In case $P=N$, it runs with mini-batch, In case $N>P>1$ and the graph is partitioned by a community detection method, it runs MPGNN with cluster-batch.
-The Cluster-GCN algorithm can be regarded as an implementation of MPGNN with cluster-batch.